natalieytan/hometime-android/README.md

 * Using ViewModel allows data to persist, independent of activity life cycle, until activity is destroyed, saving the hassle of implemeting `onSaveInstanceState` in the Activity

 ### ListAdapter + DiffCallback
-* Used this as a chance to experiment with ListAdapter (usuaully use RecyclerView.Adapter which)
+* Used this as a chance to experiment with ListAdapter
 * The [DiffUtil](https://developer.android.com/reference/androidx/recyclerview/widget/DiffUtil) provides a nice algorithm to calculate the minimal number of updates to convert one list into another
-* When the ListAdapter is passed the DiffUtil callback, able to get nice animations & efficient updates to the recyclerView for free (rather than re-rendering the entire list via notifyDataSetChanged)
+* When the ListAdapter is passed the DiffUtil callback, we are able to get nice animations & efficient updates to the recyclerView for free (rather than re-rendering the entire list via notifyDataSetChanged)

 ### Coroutines
 * Used this as a chance to experiment with corotuines
-* Using coroutines, allows easily asynchronously calling multiple network requests (e.g. north & south trams), and fail immediately to the catch block if any of the network requests fail
+* Using coroutines allows us to easily asynchronously call multiple network requests (e.g. north & south trams), and fail immediately to the if any of the network requests fail
-* Using coroutines also allows cancellation the network calls if the ViewModel is destroyed, via job cancellation in the onCleared ViewModel lifecycle
+* Using coroutines also allows cancellation of the network calls if the ViewModel is destroyed, via job cancellation in the onCleared ViewModel lifecycle
 * With the new coroutine pattern, I'm still trying to discover what is the best architectural pattern & how to write unite tests for the repo & ViewModel.
 Stay tuned!

 ## App previews